dome9/gcp-onboarding/onboarding-api/README.md

 - Params: { CloudAccounts: ["your GCP project ID"], "LogType" : "flowlogs"}
 - See example: https://api-v2-docs.dome9.com (search for Gcp Onboarding)

+### Prerequisites
+:one: Make sure you have python installed on your computer.

 ### Onboarding Steps
 :one: Create a service account in GCP with the following permissions (under IAM & ADMIN -> Service Accounts):<br>
 - Service Account Admin <br>